 Most people are acquainted with the term ‘sustainability’.
 Sustainability implies an equilibrium, a sense of what you put in equals what you get out.
 If you maintain this fine balance then your business should exist indefinitely.
-Positive impact, on the other hand, accentuates the favorable effects of the company’s business on the country in which it operates.
-A business is net positive impact when it gives back more than it takes.
+Positive impact, on the other hand, accentuates the favourable effects of the company’s business on the country in which it operates.
+A business is a positive impact when it gives back more than it takes.

 This is not only about altruism though.
 There is a business reason behind it.

 Most rural communities living on the outskirts of the wild areas where Asilia operates don’t see a direct benefit from tourism.
 The park fees that tourism generates go into central coffers and are disbursed from there.
 Rural villagers, who are mostly agriculturalists and pastoralists, look at the wildlife areas and wonder what’s in it for them.
-Why should they care about wildlife when their livestock could be grazing on the wide open plains before them?
+Why should they care about wildlife when their livestock could be grazing on the wide-open plains before them?
 Direct benefits to rural communities from tourism are therefore an important ingredient in securing these areas’ futures – and by extension our jobs.

 This where our positive impact story comes in.